Mariusthvdb/custom-icons/README.md

   type: module
 ```

-to you resources file or in Dashboard UI.
+to your resources file or in Dashboard UI.